Khrononian/Rock-Paper-Scissors/README.md

+# Rock, Paper, Scissors

-# Simple rock paper scissors game made from the odin project.
+Simple game made from the Odin Project with HTML, Css and Javascript